mjhinek/comp1406/Tutorials/T4/README.md

 HashSet<String> set = new HashSet<String>();
 ```

 Run the `SetORList` program.
 Rerun the program several times with different values of `size` (see the main method).
-Try 1000, 10000, 20000, 50000, etc.
+Try using size values of 1000, 10000, 20000, 50000, etc. Note that the program uses command line arguments.

 What can we say about using an ArrayList and using a HashSet?

-Modify the `SetORList` to generate a collection of 10 items (Integers for example).
+Extra: modify `SetORList` to generate a collection of 10 items (Integers for example).
 Sort the ArrayList (using Collections.sort).
 How do you sort the data in the set?
+You

 ## Map